mauriceyap/diorama-deploy/README.md

 ### Your real machine
 You need [Python](https://www.python.org/downloads/) (either 2.7 or 3.5+ are
 okay) installed on your Unix machine, as well as [pip](https://pip.pypa.io/en/stable/installing/).
-Windows isn't supported, so sorry if that's what you're using.
+Unless you're using Windows 10's Subsystem for Linux, Windows isn't supported, so sorry if that's what you're using.
 You can find out if you have these already installed by running:
 ```bash
 which python
 which pip